 5G K-12 Robotics Classroom, Tufts University – A set of Augmented Reality tools and curriculum for robotics in K-12 classroom that gives students a clear understanding of the complex workflows of a robot.
 Team Members: Jivko Sinapov, Jennifer Cross, Chris Rogers, Amel Hassan, Andre Cleaver, and Faizan Muhammad.

 Augmented Reality for Social Transition, Columbia University – A HoloLens game to help middle school students with special needs advance social interaction outside of the classroom in an augmented reality environment.
 Team Members: Xiaofan Zhang, Jullia Suhyoung Lim, Jaehyun Kim and Patrick Kwon.

-Visceral Science: Grasping the Universe through Virtual Reality, World Science Festival in partnership with Columbia University – An immersive VR experience exposing students to inaccessible realms such as atoms and particles, planets and stars, black holes and galaxies.
+Visceral Science: Grasping the Universe through Virtual Reality, World Science Festival in partnership with Columbia University – An immersive VR experience inviting students to explore inaccessible realms, including stars, planets, black holes, and galaxies.
 Team Members: Brian Greene, Steve Feiner, Tracy Day, Saakshi Dulani, Mark German, and Mik Labanok.

 UNSUNG, an Augmented Reality Storybox, Movers and Shakers NYC – An interactive, multiplayer AR learning experience.
 Students will read through passages about female icons of color and answer multiple choice questions in the app.
 Correct answers will unlock different rooms related to their lives that students can explore with our AR app.
 Team Members: Idris Brewster, Glenn Cantave, and Micah Milner.